A Self Propelled Vortex Dipole Model on Surfaces of Variable Negative Curvature: Demonstration of Collective Rotation for Co-Rotating Pairs

+which exhibits oscillatory behavior reflecting the combined azimuthal rotation and meridional motion of the vortices through modulation of the embedding radius $a\cosh(v/a)$.

-We now explore the same configurations as the dipoles in the last section but with co-rotating vortices.
-We demonstrate that this leads to collective rotational dynamics along with a simple azimuthal drift.
-Figures~\ref{samesign_ex} and~\ref{samesign_dsc} present representative examples of this co–rotating regime.
-Figure~\ref{samesign_ex} shows the evolution of symmetric pairs of vortices with same circulation $\Gamma= +1$, initially placed in the same configuration as the dipoles in Fig.~(\ref{figgdsc4}) and the integration time $t_f = 10$.
-The panels display the vortex trajectories in $(u,v)$ plane and also on the catenoid.
-The vortices execute uniform counter-rotating motion about the neck, maintaining a nearly constant separation and forming steady co-rotating pairs with azimuthal drift.
-The embedding view highlights the circular orbits wrapping around the throat, while the $(u,v)$ plot exhibits the oscillations in height $v$, induced by the metric factor $h(v)=\cosh(v/a)$.
-The examples of Figs.~\ref{samesign_ex} and~\ref{samesign_dsc} together demonstrate the existence of stable, collectively rotating vortex pairs on negatively curved surfaces.
-Unlike the dipole motion discussed in Sec.~\ref{scattering}, where opposite circulations lead to translation and scattering, same–sign pairs undergo rigid rotation about the surface neck, driven by the intrinsic curvature of the catenoid.
+We now demonstrate the collective rotational dynamics, together with the accompanying azimuthal drift, by initializing four co-rotating vortices in the same geometric configuration as the dipoles shown in Fig.~\ref{figgdsc4}.
+Figures~\ref{samesign_ex} and~\ref{samesign_dsc} present representative examples of this co-rotating regime.

+Figure~\ref{samesign_ex} shows the evolution of symmetric pairs of vortices with identical circulation $\Gamma=+1$, initially placed in the same configuration as the dipoles in Fig.~\ref{figgdsc4}, with integration time $t_f = 10$.
+The panels display the vortex trajectories in the $(u,v)$ plane and on the embedded catenoid surface.
+The vortices execute uniform counter-rotating motion about the neck, maintaining nearly constant separation and forming steady co-rotating pairs with azimuthal drift.

+The embedding view highlights the circular orbits wrapping around the throat, while the $(u,v)$ plot exhibits oscillations in height $v$, induced by the metric factor $h(v)=\cosh(v/a)$.
+Figures~\ref{samesign_ex} and~\ref{samesign_dsc} together demonstrate the existence of stable, collectively rotating vortex pairs on negatively curved surfaces.
+Unlike the dipole motion discussed in Sec.~\ref{scattering}, where opposite circulations lead to translation and scattering, same-sign pairs undergo rigid rotation about the surface neck, driven by the intrinsic curvature of the catenoid.